Skip to content

 Our expert says…

-According to our latest survey, 95% of people underestimate the cost of learning to drive.
-The MoneySuperMarket Household Money Index has recently revealed that the average 17-20 year-old pays £7,609 to get on the road.
+According to our survey, 95% of people underestimate the cost of learning to drive.
+The MoneySuperMarket Household Money Index in March 2024 revealed that the average 17-20 year-old pays £7,609 to get on the road.
 The three biggest costs contributing to that figure are buying a car (£2,987.45), paying for driving lessons (£1,690.59), and the cost of insuring a car if you’re 17-20 years-old (£1,699.69).
 If you have children who are approaching 17, knowing the breakdown of the £7,609 total average cost means you can prepare and discuss early on how much you might be able to help.

 Sara Newell Motor & Home Insurance Expert